HaivuUK/LaTeX-Guides/docs/fonts.md

 ## Math Fonts

 Math fonts are a key part of any document that contains mathematical equations.
-LaTeX has a number of built in math fonts that are designed to be easy to read and to work well with the text fonts.
+LaTeX has a number of built-in math fonts that are designed to be easy to read and to work well with the text fonts.
 However, you may want to use a different math font in your document.